cygnyx/hello-couchapp-revisited/README.md

 Since `CouchDB` uses HTTP protocol and JSON documents, it works well with Ajax based websites.

-Since `CouchDB` supports `CommonJS` modules, entire libraries can be included in the design document.
-For example a more complex application can might use the [Mustache](https://mustache.github.io) for a template engine by copying the mustache.min.js into the `mustache` field.
-Then the template library can be used by `require('mustache')` to access it.

-Special care must be used when making function calls.
-In the `shows` functions, `this` refers to the design document.
-The `doc` parameter refers to the `JSON` document uploaded (if any).
+In this example, the JSON design document is used for 2 purposes: interfacing with the `CouchApp` API and packaging source files.
+The fields used for the API are: `_id`, `_rev`, `rewrites`, `shows`.
+All the other fields are text documents encoded in a JSON object that package the application.
+For standalone applications, a reasonable development method would be to have these text documents on the local file system and then cut-and-paste them to deploy them on `CouchDB`.

-Futon provides very limited editting capabilities.
+Futon provides very limited editing capabilities.
 Nevertheless it is possible to use it to develop simple applications.
-Including `CommonJS` modules is also relatively straight forward which can be used to expand application functionality.